xodio/xod/doc/execution.rst

 This lets processor sleep most of the time and preserve battery charge.

-A particular branch of a transactional update completes when it stumbles upon a node that has no outputs or any impure node.
+A particular branch of a transactional update completes when it stumbles upon a node that has no outputs or any node that had not generate an output signal in response to the input signal.

 Order of Evaluation
 ===================